 Result: Much more vocal-forward and detailed in the upper mids and treble.
 Bass is tighter and less boomy than stock, while still being the focus.
 Overall, more balanced while still retaining the bass-forward, “fun” sound signature.
 Closer to the EQ’d Momentum 4 in both sound quality and tonality.

-Thoughts AFTER applying EQ…
+Full Sound Quality Test AFTER applying EQ…

 The most obvious comparisons I’ll be referencing here will be the flagship Sennheiser Momentum 4, which is one of the most popular reviews we’ve done on the site and on YouTube.